k41-s/IIS_Project/readme.md

 ### 1. Start the Weather Service (gRPC)
 Open the `IIS-weather-service` folder as a project in IntelliJ IDEA.

-**Generate Protobuf Stubs:** 1.
-Open the Maven tool window (usually on the right side of the screen).
+**Generate Protobuf Stubs:**
+1. Open the Maven tool window (usually on the right side of the screen).
 2. Expand `IIS-weather-service` > `Plugins` > `protobuf`.
 3. Double-click `protobuf:compile`, wait for it to finish, then double-click `protobuf:compile-custom`.
 *(Alternatively, just double-click `Lifecycle` > `compile` which usually triggers the generation).*

 **Run the Server:**
-1. Open `src/main/java/.../IisWeatherServiceApplication.java`.
-2. Click the green Play button next to the public class or main method.
-   *The gRPC server will start on port 9091.*
+1. Click the green Play button at the top of the IntelliJ window *The gRPC server will start on port 9091.*

 ### 2. Start the Core Backend